Moving walkway

-A moving walkway, also known as an autowalk, moving pavement, moving sidewalk, people-mover, travolator, or travelator (British English), is a slow-moving conveyor mechanism that transports people across a horizontal or inclined plane over a short to medium distance.
-Moving walkways can be used by standing or walking on them.
-They are often installed in pairs, one for each direction.
+A moving walkway – also known as an autowalk, moving pavement, moving sidewalk, travolator, or travelator – is a slow-moving conveyor mechanism that transports people across a horizontal or inclined plane over a short to medium distance.
+They can be used by standing on them or walking on them, allowing users to cover that distance with less effort and/or more speed than by walking.
+They are commonly installed in pairs to provide transport in each direction.
+They are typically designed similarly to escalators and share much of the same underlying technology.

 History

-The first moving walkway debuted at the World's Columbian Exposition of 1893, in Chicago, Illinois, in the United States as The Great Wharf Moving Sidewalk and was designed by architect Joseph Lyman Silsbee.
-It had two different divisions: one where passengers were seated, and one where riders could stand or walk.
+The first moving walkway debuted at the World's Columbian Exposition of 1893 in Chicago, Illinois, in the United States as The Great Wharf Moving Sidewalk.
+Designed by architect Joseph Lyman Silsbee, it had two sections: one where passengers were seated, and one where they could stand or walk.
 It ran in a loop down the length of a lakefront pier to a casino.

-Six years later a moving walkway was also presented to the public at the 1900 Exposition Universelle in Paris as the Rue de l'Avenir.
-The walkway consisted of three elevated platforms, the first was stationary, the second moved at a moderate speed, and the third at about 10 km/h.
-These demonstrations likely served as inspiration for some of H. G. Wells' settings mentioned in the "Science Fiction" section below.
+Six years later, another moving walkway was presented to the public at the 1900 Exposition Universelle in Paris as the Rue de l'Avenir.
+It consisted of three elevated platforms—the first stationary, the second moving at a moderate speed, and the third moving at about 10 km/h.
+These demonstrations likely inspired some of H. G. Wells' settings mentioned in the "Science Fiction" section below.

 The Beeler Organization, a New York City consulting firm, proposed a Continuous Transit System with Sub-Surface Moving Platforms for Atlanta in 1924, with a design roughly similar to the Paris Exposition system.
 The proposed drive system used a linear induction motor.
 The system was not constructed.